thedod/realms-wiki/README.md

 * Content/preview `direction` is `rtl` (source is `ltr`, because it's easier to edit html this way).
 * **No sanitation** (only trusted people should have accounts).
 * [Patch](https://github.com/scragg0x/realms-wiki/pull/70) to allow [any] user to create new users.
-  This lets us turn off registration (as soon as the *you* have registered :wink:), and we still have a way to add users.
-There's no "admin class": *anyone* you add can add riff-raff and/or commit malware :wink:
+  This lets you turn off registration (as soon as *you* have registered :wink:), and you have GUI to add users manually. **Note:** there's no "admin class" &mdash;
+  *any* user can add riff-raff and/or commit malware :wink:

 #### To do